Charity Intelligence

 Children have access to a healthy snack each school day.
 Our snacks provide a serving from each food group.
 This important end of day snack ensures children have nutrient-dense food to help them with homework and being active.
 Many of the after-school programs also provide a homework club or cooking class.

-The Summer Lunch Program is one of our most important programs for children.
+The Summer Nutrition Program is one of our most important programs for children.
 When school is done in June, so are the school meal programs.
 Many of the children who receive a meal through a school breakfast or lunch program are left with no resources over the summer.
 Without this program, many children would be going without regular meals.
+Also included as part of the Summer Nutrition Program were fun, bilingual, nutritional literary resources from the Ottawa Food Bank’s Dietitian, including knowledge and skill-building activities.

 Outputs